vadyga/test-assigment/README.md

 I had really tight deadlines, so decisions were made to neglect something.

-I decided to put almost all attention to application's architecture.
+You give so blured task description, so I decided to put almost all attention to application's architecture.
 So now, it was easy to expand and upgrade.
 Also some figma's details unclear, so fully creativities mode on :)

 Put attention: